jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/03_LEDs/LED_plugdata.md

 ---
 layout: default
-title: LED Plugdata example
+title: LED's
 nav_order: 12
-Parent: Components Plugdata examples
+parent: Components Plugdata examples
 ---

-# LED's
+# LED's - light emitting diodes

 To fade or not to fade